marko-js/marko/packages/marko/docs/fastify.md

 The [`@marko/fastify`](https://github.com/marko-js/fastify/) adds a `reply.marko` decorator to the `reply` object.
 This function allows us to pass in a Marko template and supports Marko's streaming and modular approach to templates.

 By using `reply.marko` you'll automatically have access to `app.locals`, and `reply.locals` from within your Marko template and custom tags.
-These values are added to `out.global`.
+These values are added to `$global`.

 ```javascript
 import fastify from "fastify";